davidandradeduarte/ultimate-rust-udemy/NOTES.md

 - Pretty much every rust project uses cargo.
 - Cargo projects usually have a simple structure: `src` for the source code, `target` for the compiled binaries, `tests` for the tests and `Cargo.toml` for the project configuration.
 - Variables are unmutable by default. (safety, concurrency, speed)
-- Compile error messages and suggestions are really helpful.
 - `const` variables should be screaming snake case.
-- Variable shadowing is a thing.
-We can shadow not only variable values but also variable types.
+- It allows for variable shadowing.
+We can shadow not only values but types too.
+- Rust compiler is one of its biggest strengths.
+It tries to avoid a lof of runtime issues other languages have.
+The error messages are also very helpful and intuitive.
+For every error there's usually a suggestion.
+- Rust doesn't have a GC (garbage collector).
+Instead it knows when a variable goes out of scope at compile time and inserts the necessary LLVM/assembly instructions to free the memory.
 - The compiler wont let you use variables that are possibily not initialized.
 - Tail expression (return omitted):
   ```rust